Bramall Lane: Football

-The ground hosted its first football match on 29 December 1862, between Sheffield and Hallam The game was played to raise money for the Lancashire Distress Fund during the cotton famine and ended 0–0.
+The ground hosted its first football match on 29 December 1862, between Sheffield and Hallam.
+The game was played to raise money for the Lancashire Distress Fund during the cotton famine and ended 0–0.

 As Sheffield's primary sporting stadium, it held all the most important local matches.
 Bramall Lane hosted the semi-final, final and second-place playoff of the 1867 Youdan Cup (won by Hallam).
 This was followed by the Cromwell Cup a year later, which was won by a newly formed team called The Wednesday.
 By 1877, a crowd of 8,000 watched The Wednesday beat Hallam in the Sheffield Challenge Cup.
 Bramall Lane effectively became The Wednesday's permanent home between 1880 and the opening of their new stadium at Olive Grove in 1887.

 The first inter-association match, between the FA (often referred to as the London FA) and Sheffield FA, was also held at Bramall Lane on 2 December 1871.
 It was won 3–1 by the home side, who also arranged a number of games with other Associations including regular fixtures against the Glasgow FA (the first in 1874 and the last in 1957).

 On 22 March 1889, six days after 22,688 people paid to watch the FA Cup semi-final between Preston North End and West Bromwich Albion, it was decided to create a home football team to play at Bramall Lane.
 It was named Sheffield United after the cricket team.

 International matches

 Bramall Lane was regularly used for international matches before the construction of a national stadium in London.
-The world's first ever floodlit football match took place at Bramall Lane on 14 October 1878 in front of an attendance of 20,000.
+The world's first ever floodlit football match took place at Bramall Lane on 14 October 1878 in front of an attendance of over 20,000.
 England's match against Scotland on 10 March 1883 was the first match between these two countries outside London or Glasgow.
 Bramall Lane is the second-oldest football venue in the world still capable of hosting international matches, after the Racecourse Ground in Wrexham.